 Jillian had a friend over and they were looking for a notebook to write in.
 She found Jaxton's journal and asked if they could use it.
 I told her "no" and found her something different to use.
 But when I went to put Jaxton's journal back in his drawer, I noticed several notes that he'd written to himself.
 As I read these notes, fear and immense sadness overcame me immediately.
 The notes contained messages about him hating himself and his body.
 He wrote about how no one liked him, how he always got in trouble and he was different from everyone else in the family.
 He wrote about the need to lose weight and fit in.
 The final sentence read in all bold, "I HATE MYSELF!"
 Along with these notes I found several pages of papers where he had been counting his calories for weeks, so that he'd eat less than 200 calories a day.

 As any mother can imagine, these messages were devastating to me.
 How could my 9 year old child be thinking this way and me not know -- what kind of mother was I?
 I bawled and cried and bawled and cried.
 My heart hurt so much for my little buddy.
 In hysterics I called Nate, my brother-in-law, who has a degree in psychology, and my parents.
 They all agreed that Nate and I needed to sit down with Jax in a very calm manner and get to the bottom of what was happening.
-This is what began our months of talking and praying and fasting with and for Jaxton.

 We found out that for weeks Jaxton had been throwing his lunch away without eating anything, that he would lie and tell me that he'd eaten breakfast when he hadn't and then he'd take a few bites of dinner to appease me.
 We realized that us having him take the pill was making him feel like he had no control over his life, so instead he was looking for something he could control.
 He remembered a "friend" telling him that he was fat a couple months back, it bothered him and the comment stuck in his head.
 In fact, it bothered him enough that he decided to "control" what he ate/didn't eat.
 My child was deeply depressed, anxious and angry.
 Nate and I consulted with each other, Jax's doctor and Jaxton and decided to let Jaxton make the decision of whether or not he wanted to take the pill.
 Jaxton chose to stop taking the pill and we supported him in that decision.